VanOns/filament-navigation/README.md

 ### Custom item types

 Out of the box, this plugin comes with a single "item type" called "External link".
 This item type expects a URL to be provided and an optional "target" (same tab or new tab).

 It's possible to extend the plugin with custom item types.
 Custom item types have a name and an array of Filament field objects (or a `Closure` that produces an array) that will be displayed inside the "Item" modal.

 This API allows you to deeply integrate navigation menus with your application's own entities and models.
+For example:

 ```php
 return $panel